antonpichka/library_architecture_mvvm_modify/package/README.md

 - - Speed && Quality of development:
 - - - (+) Inheritance along one branch simplifies development, because if there is more than one branch, then confusion arises, especially if one of the branches has inheritance to other branches

-### Why are "General Rules" written this way and why do we need "General Rules" ?:
+### Why are 'General Rules' written this way and why do we need 'General Rules' ?

 - Psychology:
 - - Brief information: